Ranjan Dutt: Air rank

 After a four-year tenure, on 28 May 1958, Dutt was promoted to the acting rank of air commodore and appointed Air Officer-in-Charge Policy and Plans at Air HQ.
 This was a short tenure; in March next year, he took over as the Air officer commanding Training Command at Bangalore.
 In April 1960, the post was upgraded to a two-star rank and rechristened Air Officer Commanding-in-Chief.
 Dutt was promoted to the acting rank of air vice marshal.

 By the end of the year, Dutt was appointed the managing director of Hindustan Aeronautics Limited (HAL).
 At HAL, he led the procurement of HAL HF-24 Maruts designed by Kurt Tank, and later MiG-21s.

 After a long six-year stint as the MD of HAL, in October 1966, Dutt was appointed Air Officer Commanding-in-Chief Eastern Air Command at Shillong.
 He served as the AOC-in-C for two years.
 At the completion of tenure in air rank, he retired on 31 May 1968.

 Personal life

-Dutt married Claude Marie De Cavey from Belgium.
+Dutt married Ratina Rawlley in the 1950's and had one son, Shunith Dutt.
+The pair then divorced and Ranjan married Claude Marie De Cavey from Belgium.
 Their daughter is Ayesha Dutt, who is married to Jackie Shroff, and his grandson is Tiger Shroff.